Traveling to Japan With Ozempic, Wegovy, or Mounjaro (GLP-1 Medications)

 What If You Run Out of Medication in Japan?

-This is worth thinking through before you go, because replacing a GLP-1 medication mid-trip is possible but not simple.
-All three major medications — Ozempic, Mounjaro, and Wegovy — are approved in Japan, though primarily for diabetes management rather than weight loss.
-Getting a one-time prescription as a foreign visitor is not a straightforward process; most clinics require program enrollment including blood tests and consultations.
+This is worth thinking through before you go, because replacing a GLP-1 medication mid-trip is possible — but not simple.
+All major medications — Ozempic, Mounjaro, and Wegovy — are approved in Japan, though primarily for diabetes management rather than weight loss.
+Getting a one-time prescription as a foreign visitor is not straightforward; most clinics require program enrollment including blood tests and consultations.

 The honest takeaway: bring enough medication for your entire trip, plus a small buffer.
 Replacement is a last resort, not a backup plan.